Direct Mail Systems

 Growth & Expansion

 Direct mail was growing rapidly by the mid-20th century, with many companies seeing the potential of reaching a broader audience through brochures, letters and postcards.
 Direct mail was prominently used for advertising products, announcing sales and distributing promotional vouchers to drive sales.
+This era cemented mail as a trusted and high-impact channel for the retail sector and beyond, proving its ability to generate high returns on investment (ROI).

 Many think of the 1980s and 1990s as the golden era of direct mail.
 Prior to the internet and any digital marketing, direct mail was the key way to target consumers, combined with the technological advancements of printing equipment and mailing processes that made direct mail more visually appealing, engaging and effective than ever.
+This reliance on physical communication also meant that marketers put significant focus into choosing the right paper stock and finishes to convey brand value.

 Argos was a big player in distributing brochures across the UK market at this time, making up the majority of its marketing and sales strategy.
 First launched in 1972, the Argos brochure was a prominent fixture in many British households throughout the year.
 In 2020, the brand axed its famous catalogue to go completely digital.